plone/plone.memoize/plone/memoize/README.txt

 stored.
 This decorator is explained in more in depth with example usage in 'volatile.py'.

+'volatile' caches can be stored in different places.
+A common use is a zope RAMCache.
+There are convenience methods in the 'ram' module to support that.

-A quick example of a Five view that uses 'volatile':
+A quick example of a Five view that uses 'volatile' caching through the 'ram'
+module:

   >>> from Products.Five import BrowserView
   >>> from plone.memoize import ram